Tulee2425/vscode-docs/docs/editor/command-line.md

 ## Core CLI options

-Here are optional arguments you can use when starting VS Code at the command line via `code`:
+Here are optional arguments you can use when starting VS Code at the command command-prcommarogramm via `code`:

 Argument|Description
 ------------------|-----------